mondragon-developer/gym-tracker/SUPABASE_SETUP.md

    - Customize confirmation email if desired
    - For production, set up a custom SMTP provider (optional but recommended)

+## ⚡ Optional: Edge Function for email invitations

+Trainer invite-by-email uses the `send-invite` Edge Function.
+It is optional: without it, everything works except the "Send invite" button in the trainer panel.
+Deploy steps and required secrets are in [`supabase/functions/send-invite/README.md`](supabase/functions/send-invite/README.md).

 ## 🔧 Step 5: Add Environment Variables to Vercel

 ### Option A: Via Vercel Dashboard (Recommended)